wp-plugins/user-switching/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =

+* Chinese (Taiwan) and Czech translations.
-* Azerbaijani, Danish, and Bosnian translations.
+* Updated Dutch, Spanish, Hebrew, and German translations.
-* Add back the 'User Switching' heading on the user profile screen, and correct the values passed to the `switch_back_user` hook when a user has been switched off.
+* Add an ID attribute to the links on the WordPress login screen, BuddyPress screens, and bbPress screens.

 == Changelog ==

+= 1.0.8 =

+* Chinese (Taiwan) and Czech translations.
+* Updated Dutch, Spanish, Hebrew, and German translations.
+* Add an ID attribute to the links that User Switching outputs on the WordPress login screen, BuddyPress screens, and bbPress screens.
+* Avoid a deprecated argument notice when the `user-actions` admin toolbar node has been removed.

 = 1.0.7 =